psforbes/DataProd_project/EarthquakeViz.md

 Earthquake Visualization
 ========================================================

-I chose to use the USGS database on global earthquake activity as the basis for the shiny app
+I chose to use the USGS database on global earthquake activity as the basis for the shiny app.

 Users will have the ability to
 - Select the range of years to include